Age affects the ability to conceive and have a healthy baby for both men and women.

 While the effects of female age on fertility have been known for a long time, more recent studies have found that the age of the male partner also affects the chance of pregnancy and pregnancy health.

-Male fertility generally starts to decline around age 40–45 years when sperm quality decreases.
+Male fertility generally starts to reduce around age 40 to 45 years when sperm quality decreases.
 Increasing male age reduces the overall chances of pregnancy and increases time to pregnancy (the number of menstrual cycles it takes to become pregnant) and the risk of miscarriage and fetal death.